khulnasoft-lab/design.khulnasoft.com/contents/usability/feature-management.md

 * Links to [tiers details](https://about.gitlab.com/pricing/).
 * Can be removed from the UI via group or instance level settings.
-* Be removed from the UI via group or instance level settings.

 Todo: Add links to the documentation.